 If you have a fashionista on your hands, find them a sustainable-yet-stylish bag or jacket.
 (Or, try thrifting the perfect piece!)
-If they’re a foodie, get them a box of tasty Fair Trade Certified chocolate.
+If they're a foodie, get them a conscious chef's kit.
 Looking for jewelry for your significant other?
 There are plenty of sustainable options online.
 You can also look locally for timeless vintage options.

 2. Handmade Gifts